 You see, there is this matter of how well you know someone before you can lecture them on how to lead their life.
 When my mom is displeased with my food habits, I will listen to her words and try to make changes.
 When my cousin tells me that I should include certain foods, I will gladly accept.
 When my good friend tells me that I ought to make my eating schedule less erratic, I will agree.

-However, when a random auntie I see after years in some wedding tells me that I’ve put on weight and asks me to check what I eat, it is bound to annoy me.
-Not only is she not close to me, she is also stating the obvious without providing any valuable input.
+However, when a random auntie I see after years at some wedding tells me that I’ve put on weight and asks me to check what I eat, it is bound to annoy me.
+Not only is she not close to me, but she is also stating the obvious without providing any valuable input.
 Not to mention, to my utter rage, she would also subtly hint that I’ll have better prospects to get married if I lose just a tiny bit of weight and that’s a whole other topic that I’ll write about later.

 It’s interesting how we used to be a society that considered food to be sacred, but nowadays we have no qualms wasting it or treating it like it’s not important.
 Tamil society has been known for its hospitality, where everyone would feel obliged to serve food to the hungry.
 In the olden days, the houses were built with a verandah specifically for travellers to sleep on.
 People would always prepare a little extra rice to serve any surprise guest or wandering travellers.
 If they didn’t receive any visitor, they would just ferment the remaining rice to be used the next morning.